mpalummo/DFT-2D/C-1L/convergence/PBE/cutoff/README.md

   cp ./Inputs/* .
   cp ./Scripts/* .

-# Use the script run_ecut.sh which prepares the inputs and run pw.x at different ecut
+# Use the script run_ecut.sh which prepares the inputs and run pw.x at different kinetic energy cutoffs ecut

 At the end you should obtain  Etot_vs_ecut_PBE.dat

-You can plot is using one of the python scripts you copied from the Script directory or using plot.gnu both procedures will create png files.
+You can plot it using one of the python scripts you copied from the Script directory or using plot.gnu all the  procedures will create png files.